myotaio/s3c-samples/README.md

 * IAM
 * S3

-The Myota S3C utilizes the following ports.
+The Myota Cyberstorage utilizes the following ports.
 So they should be included in the security group associated with the instance.
 Depending on how you launch your EC2 instance these ports may be included by default.
 |Port|Usage|
 |---|---|
 |9986|S3C API via HTTP|